Machine-Learning-Tokyo/d2l.ai/README.md

 We will try to achieve this by:

-- Helping participants to create their models end-to-end by reimplementing models from scratch and discussing what modules/elements need to be included (e.g. data preprocessing, dataset generation, data transformation, etc.) to train an ML model.
+- Helping participants to create their models end-to-end by reimplementing models from scratch and discussing what modules/elements need to be included (e.g., data preprocessing, dataset generation, data transformation, etc.) to train an ML model.

 - Discussing and resolving coding questions participants might have during the sessions.